Menu

 “You live a new life for every language you speak.
 If you only know one language you only live once.” – Czech proverb

-Languages Lead - Mrs Cathy Brokenshire
+Languages Lead - Mrs Rachael Nash

 Intent

-Learning a different language:
+Learning a different language at St Dennis:

-• Encourages curiosity about and respect for other cultures
+• Encourages curiosity about and respect for other cultures and communities, locally and globally

 Implementation